ildar-shaimordanov/busybox-runner/README.md

   Run a command or script found in $PATH
     bb command [command-options]

+  Download the latest 32-bit or 64-bit build of BusyBox
+    bb --download win32
+    bb --download win64

 SEE ALSO
   Learn more about BusyBox following these links: